Nezumi72/batch_render_helper/README.md

 ![](images/loop_controls_2.png)

-Once scenes are added you can select the check box to render all frames in a scene, uncheck to select a start and end frame range, or click the x to remove the scene from the render queue.
+* The arrow on the left side enables expanding and collapsing of available options per scene.
+* This is followed by the scene name.
+* The Checkbox is used to quickly enable rendering the full frame range of the scene at a frame step of 1.
+* The `X` will remove the scene from the queue.
+* If the scene's details are expanded you will find options for a start, end and frame step.
+These options are only evaluated if the check mark is unticked.

 # Output file details: